 Just mentioning that you want to take the car to a mechanic first may lead a dishonest salesman to admit to some problems.
 Take that as a big warning sign though.
 If they are trying to hide anything from you, who knows what else they are trying to hide.
-You don’t want to be dealing with a salesman who has proven to be dishonest.
+You don’t want to be dealing with a dealer who has proven to be dishonest.

 3. Bring A Knowledgeable Friend or Relative